List of Grand Slam and related tennis records: Most singles titles and finals (Open Era)

+Most titles

+Most finals

+Players who reached at least 10 singles finals during the Open Era.

 Records across all disciplines (all time)

 Most titles

 Players with at least 18 titles in any combination.

 Most wins per event

-1 Margaret Court's (1965 and 1969) and Owen Davidson's (1965) Australian mixed doubles titles were unplayed finals.

 Most titles in a year

 In 1965, Margaret Court won a record nine titles out of twelve available to a player in the same year: the singles, doubles and mixed doubles at all four Grand Slam tournaments.
 In 1985, Martina Navratilova reached the final in all Grand Slam events held that year, equaling the record of eleven final appearances set by Court in 1963 and repeated a year later.

-Only twelve unique players (nine women and three men) have won at least six major championships in one calendar year.
+Twelve unique players (nine women and three men) have won at least six major championships in one calendar year.

 Triple Crown

 The Triple Crown refers to winning the singles, doubles, and mixed doubles titles at one event, in the same week.
 This has become an increasingly rare accomplishment in the sport, partly because the final matches in all three disciplines often likely take place concurrently in the same day, and not in separate days.
 Doris Hart for example attained her first Triple Crown after playing three Wimbledon final matches held in one single day.